Deepthinreddy/Scan-safe-skincare-analyser/case-studies/think-dirty-analysis.md

 These features help users quickly evaluate products before purchasing.

 4. Product Strengths
-1. Simple User Experience

-Scanning a product barcode provides instant results.
+ Simple User Experience- Scanning a product barcode provides instant results.

-2. Large Ingredient Database

-The app contains a large dataset of cosmetic ingredients.
+ Large Ingredient Database-The app contains a large dataset of cosmetic ingredients.

-3. Consumer Education

-Think Dirty helps users learn about ingredients and their potential effects.
+ Consumer Education-Think Dirty helps users learn about ingredients and their potential effects.

-4. Transparency Focus

-The app promotes transparency in the cosmetics industry.
+ Transparency Focus-The app promotes transparency in the cosmetics industry.

 5. Product Weaknesses
-1. Limited Personalization

-Ingredient risk is not personalized for specific skin types or conditions such as acne or sensitivity.
+Limited Personalization-Ingredient risk is not personalized for specific skin types or conditions such as acne or sensitivity.

-2. Lack of Contextual Risk

-Some ingredients are labeled risky even when they are safe in low concentrations.
+Lack of Contextual Risk-Some ingredients are labeled risky even when they are safe in low concentrations.

-3. Limited Skincare Guidance

-The app provides safety scores but does not guide users toward better alternatives or personalized skincare routines.
+Limited Skincare Guidance-The app provides safety scores but does not guide users toward better alternatives or personalized skincare routines.

 6. Opportunities for Improvement